Handling Avstar Session Timeouts in Python

 continue

-elif resp.status_code == 429:
+if resp.status_code == 429:

-wait = min(60, 2**attempt + random.uniform(0, 1))
+wait = min(60, 2 ** attempt + random.uniform(0, 1))

 logger.warning(f"Rate limited.
 Backing off {wait:.2f}s", extra={"retry_count": attempt})